 Trump Acts To Roll Back Regulations On Businesses

-President Trump's latest executive action, fulfilling another campaign pledge, will eliminate two regulations for every new one enacted.
+President Trump signed another executive order this morning, fulfilling another campaign pledge, this one to eliminate two federal regulations for every new regulation enacted.

-Trump signed the action during an Oval Office photo op, saying, "We're cutting regulations massively for small business and large business," adding, "This will be the biggest such act our country has ever seen."
+Trump signed the order during an Oval Office photo op, saying, "We're cutting regulations massively for small business and large business," adding, "This will be the biggest such act our country has ever seen."

+"Unless prohibited by law, whenever an executive department or agency (agency) publicly proposes for notice and comment or otherwise promulgates a new regulation, it shall identify at least two existing regulations to be repealed."

-Trump said earlier on Monday that he wants to eliminate "a little more than 75 percent" of the regulations now on the books, but it's not going to be easy, as we've reported.
+Trump said earlier today he wants to eliminate "a little more than 75%" of the regulations now on the books.
+"We don't need 97 different rules to take care of one element," he said.

+The directive exempts regulations relating to the military, national security and foreign affairs.

+Rolling back regulations has long been a goal of Republican and Democratic administrations, but its not easy, as we've reported.

 There are some 80,000 pages in the Federal Register, where all federal rules are published.
 But in order to repeal a regulation, a federal agency has to go through the same notice and comment rule making process used to formulate new regulations.
 And that generally takes at least a year.